kean/Nuke/Documentation/Nuke.docc/Extensions/ImagePipeline-Extension.md

 }
 ```

-You can customize ``ImagePipeline`` by initializing it with ``ImagePipeline/Configuration-swift.struct`` and ``ImagePipelineDelegate``.
+You can customize ``ImagePipeline`` by initializing it with ``ImagePipeline/Configuration-swift.struct`` and ``ImagePipeline/Delegate-swift.protocol``.
 You can provide custom caches, data loaders, add support for new image formats, and more.

 > Tip: The pipeline has two cache layers: memory cache and disk cache.
 By default, only the memory cache is enabled.
 For caching data persistently, it relies on system [`URLCache`](https://developer.apple.com/documentation/foundation/urlcache).
 There are advantages to enabling a custom disk cache.
 You can learn more in <doc:caching>.